chapter one

 • Representing data pipelines in workflows as graphs of tasks

-Enterprises are continuously becoming more reliant on high-quality data to make data-driven decisions and optimize their business processes.
+Enterprises are becoming more reliant on high-quality data to make data-driven decisions and optimize their business processes.
 Data volumes involved in these business processes have increased substantially over the years, from megabytes per day to gigabytes per minute.
 Though handling this data deluge may seem like a considerable challenge, these increasing data volumes can be managed with the appropriate tooling.

 1.1 Introducing data pipelines